 Well, there has been some debate on this and it has been suggested that fasted workouts can help target the more stubborn fat.
 This is done through increased blood flow and greater production of catecholamines (burns fat) during the fast.
 More catecholamines means greater ability to burn fat in stubborn areas.

 The fasted method should be used carefully.
 Fasted exercise is not a cure all, it is a tool that can be used at your convenience.
 I would never suggest competing in an athletic event on an empty stomach.
 No way.
 Also, if you’re eating everything in site, after the workout, then you’ve just wasted your time.
 You still have to look at your overall diet.
 Try it out, once in a while.
-One more thing, if your diabetic, pregnant or suffer from an eating disorder, use some common sense (Do I really need to spell it out?).
+One more thing, if you’re diabetic, pregnant or suffer from an eating disorder, use some common sense (Do I really need to spell it out?).

 Build some muscle It does help.
 Your resting caloric burn does go up after a muscle building workout, as the body begins to repair the damaged muscle tissues.
 This can go on for several hours or days.
 This, I repeat, happens not because of the energy needed to sustain the muscle, but the energy required to repair the damage done to it.

 Summary Disappointed?
 Looking for a magic bullet, like supplementing with L-carnitine or Yohimbe extract?
 Long term studies on these supplements are lacking and the ones that exist, don’t show very significant fat loss results.
 They might aid in burning fat.
 But like I always say, the battle of the bulge is won and lost in the kitchen.
 To lose fat on your tummy, you need to lose fat everywhere else.
 No spot reducing.
-Make healthy food choices, in reducing sugars and refined carbs, and increasing protein intake.
+Make healthy food choices.
+Reduce sugars and refined carbs, and increase protein intake.
 Add some healthy fats to help feel satiated, thus contributing to eating less in the long run.
 Sorry, I wish I could tell you there’s a magic formula, but there isn’t.
 I cannot stress enough, choose what you put in your mouth carefully.